Swiss Alps, sailboats are 'magic' decor for Ibrahim Maalouf at Montreux Jazz Festival

-- Montreux Jazz Festival is one-tenth its usual size due to COVID

-MONTREUX, Switzerland, July 5 (Reuters) - French-Lebanese trumpeter Ibrahim Maalouf gave back-to-back shows at the Montreux Jazz Festival on Monday night, performing on a floating stage built specially on Lake Geneva for a limited number of fans with a COVID 19-free certificate.
+MONTREUX, Switzerland (Reuters) - French-Lebanese trumpeter Ibrahim Maalouf gave back-to-back shows at the Montreux Jazz Festival on Monday night, performing on a floating stage built specially on Lake Geneva for a limited number of fans with a COVID 19-free certificate.

 With the Swiss Alps and sailboats as a stunning backdrop, he appeared for the fourth time at one of Europe’s most prestigious summer music festivals, canceled last year due to the pandemic.